RHIT-CSSE/csse220/Docs/installing_eclipse.md

 Choose the download based on your platform: Windows, macOS, Linux

-Then run the downloaded file select: Eclipse IDE for Java Developers hich version you'd like to install.<br>
-Select  *Eclipse IDE for EE Developers* and then default choices (if any are presented)
+Then run the downloaded file and select *Eclipse IDE for Java Developers* and then default choices (if any are presented)

 After that, just install eclipse following the defaults